The Guptas and their links to South Africa's Jacob Zuma

 • No clear indication of their net worth - they are not featured on any list of the continent's richest

-The Guptas, while insistent that they had done nothing wrong, issued an apology.
+Atul Gupta, while insistent that the family had done nothing wrong, issued an apology.

 He added that his family was "simply trying to give [our] daughter... a memorable wedding on South African soil".